FedericoAstolfi/federicoastolfi.github.io/about.md

   <img src="/images/profile.jpg" alt="Federico Astolfi" style="max-width: 300px; min-width: 250px; border-radius: 10px; flex-shrink: 0;">

   <div style="flex: 1; min-width: 300px;">
-    <h2 style="margin-top: 0;">My Education</h2>
+    <h2 style="margin-top: 0;">My Story</h2>
     <p>
     I am a second-year PhD student in Quantum Computing at the University of Strasbourg.
-I studied Mathematics first during by Bachelor's at University of Milano-Bicocca and then through my Master's at University Statale of Milano.
+I was born in Milan and raised in Cinisello Balsamo.
+During highschool I attended classical studies and spent too many afternoon in the swimmingpool.
+Afterwards I was lured by curiosity into the realms of Mathematics, which I studied during by Bachelor's at University of Milano-Bicocca and through my Master's at University Statale of Milano.
+Manifolds and homology could summarize the study of those years, both as triggers for my interest and as protagonists of my books.
+After graduation I spent less than a year in consultancy, as test engineer and then I resolved myself to start a PhD.
+Now I am mainly concern with aspects of  Quantum Optimal Control and Quantum Error Correction.
     </p>

     <h3>Interests</h3>